coffeexcode/capstone/TESTING.md

 Below are instructions for students testing ConAssist for the second portion of the testing mark in the course.
 None of these tests should take more than 5-10 minutes of your time, if you are hung up on an error you can report it and move on to the next section.

-### Getting Started

-In order to complete several of the sections below, you will need access to a private Git repository that houses most of the ConAssist project.
-Please email `brownn11@mcmaster.ca` or message `Nathan Brown` on Teams for access to this repository.

 ### Mobile Application

 To get the mobile application working, see details in the mobile apps [README](https://github.com/coffeexcode/capstone/blob/master/mobile/README.md#prerequisites).